About The Game

 Minimal system requirements

-Diamond Mind Baseball runs on Windows 7, Windows 8 and Windows 10, including 64-bit versions.
+Diamond Mind Baseball runs on Windows 7, 8, 10 and 11, including 64-bit versions.
 You'll need a minimum of 32 MB of memory, 40 MB of available hard disk space, a CD-ROM drive, a monitor capable of displaying 256 colors at 640x480 resolution (800-600 or higher resolution is recommended), and any Windows printer.
 The printer is optional since all reports can be displayed on the screen.
 Each additional season database, complete with player ratings and a full set of real-life and simulated statistics, can be stored in 2-3 MB of additional hard drive space.
 More drive space is needed if you choose to store game-by-game statistics, boxscores, and scoresheets for your simulated games.

 Runs on the Mac with Windows emulation